-Twenty-four juvenile courts across Washington State provide FFT as a CJAA program.
-This service is provided in demographically diverse locations: inner cities, suburbs, remote/rural areas, and regions centered on medium-sized communities.
+Twenty-seven juvenile courts across Washington State provide FFT as a program.
+This service is provided in demographically diverse locations: inter cities, suburbs, remote/rural areas, and regions centered on medium-sized communities.
 With the ongoing need of a large-scale multi-site implementation, JR provides statewide QA, oversight of all trainings, and model fidelity for the FFT program.
-JR and WAJCA work collaboratively to develop the funding and oversight for these QA functions.
+JR and WAJCA work collaboratively to develop the funding and oversight for these quality assurance functions.